Aston Martin is launching Speedster and Shooting Brake versions of the Vanquish Zagato

 Like the other Vanquish Zagato models, the Speedster has body panels made from carbonfibre, Aston Martin Vulcan-inspired tail-lights and repeated 3D Zagato ‘Z’ motifs in the front grille and rear vent meshes.

 The Shooting Brake remains a two-seater despite its estate-like appearance.
 However, Aston Martin says it has been conceived as “an individual and exceptionally practical GT”.
 The extended roof also features the double-bubble surface with glass inlays to allow light inside.
-It also has a powered tailgate which opens onto a 'luxuriously trimmed' rear area complete with tailored luggage.
+It also has a powered tailgate that opens onto a "luxuriously trimmed" rear area complete with tailored luggage.

 Both the Coupé and Volante Zagatos are priced at around £500,000.
 The Shooting Brake is expected to cost £650,000, while the Speedster, as the most exclusive model, will be the most expensive.
-It's set to cost just less than £1 million.
+It's set to cost just under £1 million.